anson-vandoren/ansonvandoren.com/content/posts/telegram-notification-on-deploy.md

 - How to pass arguments to a bash function: this is different from 'normal' progrmaming languages in that you don't define what the arguments are, but simply refer to them in sequential order with $1, $2, etc. within the function.
 - How to hide the output of a command: `curl... > /dev/null`
 - How to redirect error output to stdout: `2>&1`
-- How to get the last error message: `$?`.\
+- How to get the last error message raised by the script: `$?` \
 _Note: I have not been able to test this yet because I've not seen any errors on deployment.
 StackOverflow seems pretty convinced it should work, though._
-- A limited subset of HTML can be used to format Telegram bot messages.
-The API documentation lists which are supported.
-Markdown (an alternative formatting option here) does not work well inside a bash script because the back-ticks mess up the formatting of the script.
+- A [limited subset of HTML](https://core.telegram.org/bots/api#formatting-options) can be used to format Telegram bot messages.
+Markdown (an alternative formatting option allowed by the API) does not work well inside a bash script because the back-ticks mess up the formatting of the script.
 - You can save the output of a command to a variable using `variable_name=$(command)`
 - To use the full (multi-line) response stored from a command output as above, you need to put it inside double quotes. `$hugo_response` in my example would only show the first line, but `"$hugo_response"` does multi-line.